-Research and writing are two ways among many of finding meaning within and conferring meaning on experience.
-These fundamentally human activities can be deeply imaginal and intuitive.
-In research and writing, we seek to uncover from what we have read and heard as well as from our lived and remembered experiences the deep truth of the human condition.
+Writing is one way among many of finding meaning within and conferring meaning on experience.
+This fundamentally human activity is deeply imaginal and intuitive.
+In writing, we seek to uncover from what we have read and heard as well as from our lived and remembered experiences the deep truth of the human condition.

-Research and writing need not be divided into the artificial categories of academic and creative.
-The academic and creative can be seen as two impulses of the same activity: a search to discover what is truly revelatory about the subject of your focus and expression.
-Imagining and perceiving are both essential activities in research and written expression and seek an integral relational language at home in a world of meaning.
-Research and the act of writing allow you to go beyond what is given or simply perceived in detail; you hope to glimpse what is promised, what is anticipated in the givenness of experience, grasping its deeper psychological ground.
-It is important to remember that just as you are in a process of a deepening formation, what you intuit as you research and write is similarly provisional and tentative-true for the moment but always open to being reshaped as your larger understanding shifts and grows.
+Writing need not be divided into the artificial categories of academic and creative.
+Both can be seen as two impulses of the same activity: a search to discover what is truly revelatory about the subject of your focus and expression.
+Imagining and perceiving are both essential activities in written expression and seek an integral relational language at home in a world of meaning.
+The act of writing allows you to go beyond what is given or simply perceived in detail; you hope to glimpse what is promised, what is anticipated in the givenness of experience, grasping its deeper psychological ground.
+It is important to remember that just as you are in a process of a deepening formation, what you intuit as you write is similarly provisional and tentative-true for the moment but always open to being reshaped as your larger understanding shifts and grows.

-The tradition of depth psychology is less interested in the split between academic and creative expression and more attentive to comprehending a conjunctio between them: a marriage between the senses, ideas, insights, and images that, when summoned together, offer readers a place they have not traveled to before, and an insight for the researcher/writer that you can call your own.
-Research and the act of writing are ways to free the imagination to explore, to see relationships, to intuit possibilities, and to glean new and provocative forms inherent in the commonplace.
-These are uniquely creative acts that attempt to bring the voices of authority into a common cause with your own unique voice in order to discern what has not been articulated in just such a way before.
+The tradition of depth psychology is less interested in the split between academic and creative expression and more attentive to comprehending a conjunctio between them: a marriage between the senses, ideas, insights, and images that, when summoned together, offer readers a place they have not traveled to before, and an insight for the writer that you can call your own.
+The act of writing is a way to free the imagination to explore, to see relationships, to intuit possibilities, and to glean new and provocative forms inherent in the commonplace.
+It is a uniquely creative act that attempts to bring the voices of authority into a common cause with your own unique voice in order to discern what has not been articulated in just such a way before.